Block out heat with your windows!

 Advantages

-- Energy Savings: Blackout curtains are cheaper to install than running an air conditioner, which can save you on energy costs in the long term.
+- Energy savings: Blackout curtains are cheaper to install than running an air conditioner, which can save you on energy costs in the long term.

 -